-The market demand curve in figure below depicts the amounts that customers as a whole are ready to buy at distinct cost prices.
-If the market cost price is at p0, customers are ready to buy the quantity q0.
-On the other hand, if the market cost price is at the lower degree p1, customers are ready to purchase a higher quantity q1.
+The market demand curve in the figure depicts the amount as a whole that customers are ready to buy at distinct cost prices.
+If the market cost price is at p0, then customers are ready to buy the quantity q0.
+On the other hand, if the market cost price is at the lower degree p1, then customers are ready to purchase a higher quantity q1.

-This is a detailed and an elucidated information about the concept Market Demand Curve is the Average Revenue Curve.
-To learn more, stay tuned to BYJU’S.
+This article gives detailed and elucidated information about how the market demand curve is the average revenue curve.
+To learn more, stay tuned to our website.